The Winchester Model 1892 Saddle Ring Carbine

 What are the key features of the Winchester Model 1892 Saddle Ring Carbine?

-The Model 1892 Saddle Ring Carbine features an exposed hammer, smooth trigger, lever action, straight grip stock, carbine buttplate, a 20-inch round barrel, ladder rear sight, post front sight, and the distinctive saddle ring.
+The Winchester Model 1892 Saddle Ring Carbine features an exposed hammer, smooth trigger, lever action, straight grip stock, carbine-style buttplate, a 20-inch round barrel, ladder rear sight, post front sight, and the signature saddle ring.
+It was designed for handgun ammunition.

-When was the Winchester Model 1892 produced and in what calibers?
+What calibers was the Winchester Model 1892 chambered in?

-The Winchester Model 1892 carbine is loaded through a loading gate located on the side of the receiver.
-It typically holds 11 rounds in its magazine.
+The Winchester Model 1892 is loaded through a loading gate located on the side of the receiver.
+Cartridges are inserted one by one into the magazine tube until it is full, typically holding 11 rounds for the carbine variant.

 Related News